General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Light Propagation through the Field of Gravitational Lens

-Here we will consider a limiting case of gravitational lens approximation when the impact parameter $d$ of the light ray with respect to an isolated system is much smaller than distance $r_0$ from the isolated system to the source of light and distance $r$ from the isolated system to observer (see Figs. \ref{smallimp1}).
+This section considers propagation of light in a special case of gravitational lens approximation when the impact parameter $d$ of the light ray with respect to an isolated system, is much smaller than both the distance $r_0$ from the isolated system to the source of light and distance $r$ from the isolated system to observer, as illustrated in Fig. \ref{smallimp1}.